-First of all, remember that your child comes from you and from your spouse, 50/50.
-A lot of the time when you hurt your ex-spouse or vice versa, your child feels the hurt as well.
-Your child may be in a mindset where he or she feels the need to protect you and your ex-spouse from any harm.
-When that harm is caused by their parent this can be a very confusing situation for a child.
+First of all, remember that your child comes from you and your spouse, 50/50.
+Often, when you hurt your ex-spouse or vice versa, your child feels the hurt as well.
+Your child may be in a mindset where they feel the need to protect you and your ex-spouse from any harm.
+When their parent causes that harm, this can be a very confusing situation for a child.

 Your child's self-esteem may be at an all-time low around the time of your divorce.
 Children develop an identity by first understanding where they come from and who their family is.
 You and your ex-spouse are the guides for doing so.
-If you continue to fight with one another you are doing nothing to build up your children.
-When so much of their self-worth is tied to their family and the parents you are doing a huge disservice to them when you engage in behavior like this.
-Some degree is disagreements are inevitable after a divorce but you should work with your ex-spouse to reduce the frequency of these issues coming up.
+If you continue to fight with one another, you are doing nothing to build up your children.
+A child's self-worth is tied to their family and the parents; you are doing a massive disservice to them when you engage in behavior like this.
+Some degree is disagreements are inevitable after a divorce, but you should work with your ex-spouse to reduce these issues frequency.

 Focus on your kids, not on each other

-It has always struck me that a not insignificant part of the reason why ex-spouses tend to fight with one another after a divorce is that there is some degree of affection for the other person buried beneath the animosity.
-I realize that you have focused on your spouse for an extended period of time during the family law case, but that is in the rear-view mirror now.
+It has always struck me that a not insignificant part of why ex-spouses tend to fight with one another after a divorce is that there is some degree of affection for the other person buried beneath the hatred.
+I realize that you have focused on your spouse for an extended period during the family law case, but that is in the rear-view mirror now.

-What you are left with is a relationship that is no more, and children that are still here.
-The kids need to be parented to the best of your abilities.
-Having the excuse that you just had to go through a difficult divorce or child custody case is not valid.
-Your kids don’t ultimately care about that.
-They care that they are meeting their developmental milestones, doing well in school and adapting to the normal changes in life that all kids experience.
-If you spend your time sniping at your ex-spouse you are not helping your child in any of these areas.
+What you are left with is a relationship that is no more and children that are still here.
+The kids need to be parented to the best of their abilities.
+You have the excuse that you just had to go through a difficult divorce or child custody case is not valid.
+Your kids don't ultimately care about that.
+They care that they are meeting their developmental milestones, doing well in school, and adapting to the expected changes in life that all kids experience.
+If you spend your time sniping at your ex-spouse, you are not helping your child in any of these areas.

-The fact that you are arguing with your ex-spouse about a relationship that is now over with is a huge waste of time.
+The fact that you are arguing with your ex-spouse about a relationship that is now over with is a massive waste of time.
 Not only that, it is an emotional vacuum cleaner.
 It sucks the emotion and the energy right out of you.
-All of that energy could have been utilized differently- towards raising your child for example.
-Think about, years from now, looking back on your relationships with your kids as they were growing up and feeling the regret that you could have done more for them had you not been devoting too much time and energy to re-litigating your failed relationship with their other parent.
-I don’t think that this would make you feel too good.
+All of that energy could have been utilized differently- towards raising your child, for example.
+Years from now, looking back on your relationships with your kids as they were growing up and feeling the regret that you could have done more for them had you not been devoting too much time and energy to re-litigating your failed relationship with their other parent.
+I don't think that this would make you feel too good.

-An inevitable part of co-parenting is that your children are not going to be with you all the time like they used to be.
+An inevitable part of co-parenting is that your children will not be with you all the time like they used to be.
 They will now be splitting time between your home and that of your ex-spouse.
 With that, you will find that they will develop separate routines that have nothing to do with you.
-They will develop relationships with people that have little to no influence on.
-This can be a helpless feeling for many parents who to that point had been involved in every aspect of their child's life.
+They will develop relationships with people that have little to no influence on them.
+This can be a helpless feeling for many parents who, to that point, had been involved in every aspect of their child's life.

-What can you do to remain a part of your child’s life even when he or she is not with you?
-The simple answer is to choose to make an effort to communicate with your child’s other parent and to stay involved with what is happening when your child is with that parent.
+What can you do to remain a part of your child's life even when they are not with you?
+The simple answer is to choose to make an effort to communicate with your child's other parent and to stay involved with what is happening when your child is with that parent.
 I understand that the other parent may not be as receptive to this idea as you are.
-However, many parents find that by communicating with the other parent they can get updates on how the child is doing even when he or she is not with them.
+However, many parents find that communicating with the other parent can get updates on how the child is doing even when they are not with them.

 Just the facts, ma'am

-If you can remove the emotion out of the equation when discussing your children with their other parent you can get a leg up on the co-parenting process.
+If you can remove the emotion from the equation when discussing your children with their other parents, you can get a leg up on the co-parenting process.
 Divorce is, in many ways, a business transaction.
 You are best served by removing your personal feelings and evaluating a case as a businessperson would.
 Looking at what is best for your child and what is reasonable when dividing up assets is a winning formula for many people who go through a divorce.

 Schedule a time to talk with the other parent once a week

-This is one that can be very difficult not only because of the emotions that come with communicating with your ex-spouse, but also because we are all busy these days.
-However, I have found that if you are able to carve out a fifteen minute period of time each week to discuss the goings on with your children that will be a good thing.
-Problems with school work, a medication that your child started taking or any other details can be shared in this conversation.
+This one can be tough not only because of the emotions that come with communicating with your ex-spouse but also because we are all busy these days.
+However, I have found that if you can carve out fifteen minutes each week to discuss the goings-on with your children, that will be a good thing.
+Problems with school work, a medication that your child started taking, or other details can be shared in this conversation.

 Questions about co-parenting?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material that we have shared with you today please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultations six days a week here in our office.
-These consultations are a great opportunity to get an honest assessment of your case form an experienced attorney.
+If you have any questions about the material that we have shared with you today, please do not hesitate to contact the Law Office of Bryan Fagan.
+Our licensed family law attorneys offer free-of-charge consultations six days a week here in our office.
+These consultations are an excellent opportunity to get an honest assessment of your case from an experienced attorney.

-Our attorneys and staff take a great deal of pride in being able to represent our clients in courts across southeast Texas.
-To learn more about our office or to schedule a time to talk to us about your case please contact us today.
+Our attorneys and staff take a great deal of pride in representing our clients in courts across southeast Texas.
+To learn more about our office or schedule a time to talk about your case, please contact us today.
 We are honored that you would choose to spend part of your day with us today reading our blog post.
-We hope to hear from you soon so that we might share with you how our office can help you and your family.
+We hope to hear from you soon to share with you how our office can help you and your family.